-Our women & money section offers a female perspective on the intricacies of investment and retirement, looking at the challenges and choices women often have to navigate to achieve their financial goals.
+Our Women & Money section offers a female perspective on the intricacies of investment and retirement, looking at the challenges and choices women need to navigate to achieve their long-term financial goals.

 Investors should note that the views expressed may no longer be current and may have already been acted upon.

 The value of investments can go down as well as up so you may get back less than you invest.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 There’s a glaring gender gap when it comes to women’s investment and pension savings.
 Women are still the primary caregivers, often taking a career break to raise a family or look after ill or elderly relatives.
 This inevitably impacts your savings.
 Then there’s the thorny issue of the gender pay gap.
 We look at what you can do to plug these gaps to ensure your investments and pension savings keep up with real life.

 Prince Harry’s bride-to-be may not need to worry about pensions, but you do